castlabs/electron-releases/README.md

 });
 ```

- ### ```widevine-error```
+ ### `widevine-error`

-This event is emitted when there is a problem with the Widevine installation that cannot be resolved.
+Emitted when there is a problem with the Widevine installation that cannot be automatically handled.
 If there are no handlers registered for this event it will show a dialog with the error and terminate the application when it is dismissed.
 If this is not the desired behaviour a handler needs to be registered to provide customized behaviour.
+This event is always emitted after the `ready` event.

-An argument is provided that contains an ```Error```-instance describing the error that occured.
+An argument is provided that contains an `Error`-instance describing the error that occured.

 #### Example